Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

 `beforeEach` and `afterEach` are encouraged.
 This example simply creates a new client and defines a stateful object in the `beforeEach`.
 These assignments should replace any pre-existing state before every test.
-Anything stateful should be cleared at the `afterEach` ([source](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/template/template/test/internal/beforeAfter.spec.ts#L44)):
+Anything stateful should be cleared at the `afterEach` ([source](https://github.com/Azure/azure-sdk-for-js/blob/b3bc4375c038605e00797fd45b1efb9bff4ea651/sdk/template/template/test/internal/beforeAfter.spec.ts#L46) [⏲][TIPS]):

 ```ts
 describe("Encouraged example of `beforeEach` and `afterEach`", function() {